nareshbhatia/foodie-react-native/README.md

 ### Setup ~/.zshrc

-Export the following variables from ~/.zshrc
+Export the following variables at the top of your ~/.zshrc file:

 ```bash
 # Fastlane